not-duckie/natas_solutions/natas1/write_up.md

 1. You could also use the python script similar to one used in first challange.

 ## Unintended Solution
-But Due to poor implementation the disable right click feature only works if you right click inside the white box.
+But Due to poor of the implementation the disable right click feature only works if you right click inside the white box.
 One can *Right-Click* anywhere outside the white box to view the page source.